PaulaScholz/TwoPaneGroupInfoList/README.md

 [TwoPaneView](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/two-pane-view) provides two distinct areas of content that can be spanned onto separate screens on dual-screen devices like the [Surface Neo](https://www.microsoft.com/en-us/surface/devices/surface-neo?&OCID=AID2000022_SEM_oCeJqLSf&msclkid=41672d2d892e1554df52734a51ae580b). `TwoPaneView` is the primary layout panel used to support dual-screen development for UWP applications.

-While `TwoPaneView` is part of the Windows SDK, Microsoft recommends you use the version inside the [Windows UI](https://docs.microsoft.com/en-us/uwp/toolkits/winui/) library, which provides updated versions of existing Windows platform controls that can be used with earlier versions of Windows 10.
+While `TwoPaneView` is part of the Windows SDK, Microsoft recommends you use the version inside the [Windows UI](https://docs.microsoft.com/en-us/uwp/toolkits/winui/) library, which provides updated versions of existing Windows platform controls.

 ## System Requirements

 At the time of writing (March, 2020), development for dual-screen experiences requires a [Windows Insider Preview Build](https://docs.microsoft.com/en-us/windows-insider/at-home/get-started).
 This demo uses [Windows 10 Insider Preview Build 19559](https://blogs.windows.com/windowsexperience/2020/02/05/announcing-windows-10-insider-preview-build-19559/), its companion `Windows SDK`, and `Windows UI` version 2.4.0-prerelease-200203002 or better, available for installation through NuGet.
-Check on the Windows Insider [Flight Hub](https://docs.microsoft.com/en-us/windows-insider/flight-hub/) for the latest OS and SDK downloads.
-You must be a member of the [Windows Insider](https://insider.windows.com/en-us/) Program to obtain access to these assets.
+Check on the [Windows Insider Flight Hub](https://docs.microsoft.com/en-us/windows-insider/flight-hub/) for the latest OS and SDK downloads.
+You must be a member of the [Windows Insider Program](https://insider.windows.com/en-us/) to obtain access to these assets.

 ## Development Tools